Prasadk-1/Versions-of-HTTP/Reame.md

 A very simple HTML page
 </HTML>

    Unlike subsequent evolutions, there were no HTTP headers, meaning that only HTML files could be transmitted, but no other type of documents.
-There were no status or error codes: in case of a problem, a specific HTML file was sent back with the description of the problem contained in it, for human consumption.
+There were no status or error codes: in case of a problem, a specific HTML file was sent back with the description of the problem contained in it, for human consumption

 HTTP/1.0 – Building extensibility:
 HTTP/0.9 was very limited and both browsers and servers quickly extended it to be more versatile: